hsouf/ETH-BNB-Bridge/README.md

    The BNB & ETH Vault smart contracts
    </h3>

- The vault smart contract has a support functions that allow anyone to add liquidity and remove it as well as keep record of all LP fees aggregated  during swaps.
+ The vault smart contract allows anyone to add or remove liquidity as well as keep record of all LP fees aggregated  during swaps. ( Handling liquidity in each contract will be improved soon)

    Let's see how a simple swap of BNB to ETH works :

    1- the user will have to send the amount of BNB  he desires to swap for ETH to the smart contract
    ```Solidity